List: Churches, pro-life offices torched, vandalized by abortion activists since Supreme Court leak

 BirthRight: Frederick, Maryland

-Wayward Streamer shared pictures of Alpha Pregnancy Center in Reiserstown, Maryland Saturday.
+Wayward Streamer shared pictures of Alpha Pregnancy Center in Reisterstown, Maryland May 7.
 Graffiti painted in black next to the front entrance read “You’re anti-choice,” with the phrase “not pro-life” painted in red directly underneath it.

 To the left of the entrance, additional graffiti proclaimed “If abortions aren’t safe neither are you.”
 The door of the crisis pregnancy center was vandalized to read “not a clinic.”
 The porch directly in front of the office had the words Jane’s Revenge painted on it.
-A group of pro-abortion activists calling themselves Jane’s Revenge claimed responsibility for throwing a Molotov cocktail through the window of a pro-life organization in Wisconsin.
+Jane’s Revenge previously claimed responsibility for throwing a Molotov cocktail through the window of a pro-life organization in Wisconsin.

 Oregon Right to Life: Salem, Oregon